Document Type

 Abstract

-These remarks, prepared for the Boston College Third World Law Journal Reparations Symposium, compare different reparations claims in terms of their goals and viability as tort suits.
-I contrast two approaches observed in the claims: a "doing justice" model, which involves seeking compensation in important cases of uncorrected or uncompensated injustice; and a "social welfare" model that seeks to change the distribution of wealth.
-Claims under the first category are far more consistent with tort doctrine and likely to meet their goals than the social welfare-based claims.
+These remarks, prepared for the Boston College Third World Law Journal Reparations Symposium, compare the goals and viability of reparations claims as tort suits.
+I contrast two approaches observed in the claims: a "doing justice" model, which involves seeking compensation in important cases of uncorrected uncompensated injustice, and a "social welfare" model that seeks to change the distribution of wealth.
+Claims under the first category are far more consistent with tort doctrine and likely to meet their goals than social welfare-based claims.

 Comments